opencadc/science-containers/docs/user-guide/interactive-sessions/index.md

 **Launch and manage interactive computing environments on CANFAR**

+!!! abstract "🎯 What You'll Learn"
+    - The differences between session types and when to use each
+    - How to launch and connect to sessions quickly
+    - How to size resources (RAM/CPU/GPU) appropriately
+    - How to manage, share, and troubleshoot sessions

 Interactive sessions provide web-based access to powerful computing resources with different interfaces optimized for specific workflows.
 Whether you're analyzing data in Jupyter notebooks, visualizing radio astronomy images, or running GUI applications, CANFAR's interactive sessions make it easy to get started.

 ## 🎯 Session Types Overview